Advertising week: Congratulations to success! What makes you particularly proud?

-Keyword further education of the young.
+Keyword: further training for the young.
 That's also part of the philosophy.
 What can successful agencies learn from the next generation?

 Annette Häcki: Very much so, we believe.
 That's why we're also pursuing the "Juniors First" strategy.
 Which admittedly also takes a bit of courage.
 We all tend to hire someone who has many years of experience and can therefore deliver better work.
 We are trying to break away from this notion.
 Just because something has "always been done this way" doesn't mean that another way might not be faster, more interesting or better.

 Carsten Jamrow: It is above all the impartiality of young talent that inspires us as an agency.
-As part of the trainee program, we also explicitly look for people with very different backgrounds.
-This enriches the agency, the joint work and ultimately also the creative output.
+In the trainee program, we also explicitly look for people with very different backgrounds.
+This enriches the agency, the joint work and ultimately the creative output.

-Is 2021 going to be another awards-driven year, or are you winding that down a bit for a focus on realignment?
+Will 2021 be another year dominated by awards, or are you scaling that down a bit to focus on realignment?

-Carsten Jamrow: This year, too, we will not be focusing on awards, but on producing excellent work with our clients.
+Carsten Jamrow: This year, too, we will not be focusing on awards, but on realizing excellent work with our customers.
 I have no doubt that we will succeed with clients such as Coop, Mobiliar and Zalando.

-Annette Häcki: And 2021 should, of course, also be an inspiring year for our employees.
+Annette Häcki: And 2021 should naturally also be an inspiring year for our employees.
 I am confident that we will achieve both goals.
-The experiences of the past year - whether with clients or as an agency - have strengthened us in our chosen path.
+The experiences of the past year - whether with customers or as an agency - have strengthened us in our chosen path.

-Jung von Matt Limmat of the future: Can you give us an outlook?
+Jung von Matt Limmat of the future: Do you give an outlook?